 3.Y4.4.1.3 Expected Actions

-The Care Plan Contributor shall check the response from the Care Plan Guidance Service.
+The Care Plan Contributor shall check the response from the Care Plan Definition Service.
 See http://hl7.org/fhir/STU3/http.html#create for details.

-The Care Plan Guidance Service shall check that the Subscription resource meets the constraints defined by this profile, in PCC TF-3: 6.6.2.
+The Care Plan Definition Service shall check that the Subscription resource meets the constraints defined by this profile, in PCC TF-3: 6.6.2.

-When a Subscription resource is accepted, the Care Plan Guidance Service sets the status to “requested” and returns in the Location header the Subscription’s logical id for use in future operations.
+When a Subscription resource is accepted, the Care Plan Definition Service sets the status to “requested” and returns in the Location header the Subscription’s logical id for use in future operations.
 This logical id shall be saved by the Care Plan Contributor.

-A Subscription may be rejected by the Care Plan Guidance Service for a number of reasons, such as if the Subscription is incomplete or does not meet the requirements of this profile as in PCC TF-3: 6.6.2
+A Subscription may be rejected by the Care Plan Definition Service for a number of reasons, such as if the Subscription is incomplete or does not meet the requirements of this profile as in PCC TF-3: 6.6.2

 As per FHIR POST protocol, a rejected transaction results in the return of a 406 – rejected HTTP response.